 For more information on self medication, please see this website: Astorwilliam

 I produce large batches and provide a supply for bird adopted from Fetching Finches.
-However many desire the protocol, and therefore Herbal Tonic° can be purchased for 10.00 usd per 5 grams (36 aed).
-On average, one pair of finches will consume 1-2 grams per month.
-I accept paypal, check or cash and your mixture will arrive at your doorstep within days regardless of what part of the world you live.
+However many desire the protocol, and therefore Herbal Tonic° can be purchased for $8.00 usd per 3 grams (plus 6.00 shipping and handling in the continental united states).

 For purchase of Herbal Tonicº